Improve your writing while exploring the Berkshires.

 - Do not bring any type of knife or multi-tool (such as a Swiss Army knife or Leatherman tool).

 - There are no reimbursements for lost, damaged or stolen items.

 Please schedule expensive items—phones, cameras, bicycles, etc.—on your homeowners insurance policy.

 - Overland provides you with a laptop.
 If you have writing samples you want to bring with you, bring those documents on a flash drive or as a hard copy.

 - Who will my child have for a writing teacher?

 Overland partners with professional teachers who typically hold a masters in English or Education and taught or currently teach at the middle school or high school level.
 Many of our teachers have previously taught the Writing & Hiking New England class, and they create a supportive, fun environment for students to flourish as writers.
-Possible teachers include:
+Past teachers include: